-Redis Streams is a brand-new data structure that’s available in Redis 5.0.
-It enables you to use Redis Enterprise as a high-speed, in-memory, streaming database.
+Redis Streams, a data structure available since Redis 5.0 enables you to use Redis Enterprise as a high-speed, in-memory, streaming database.
 Redis Streams can be used to collect and distribute data in many solutions in AI, IoT, fraud detection, messaging, and so on.

 With Redis Streams, you can: